mevdschee/php-crud-api/README.md

 You can parse this output to make form fields show up with a red border and their appropriate error message.

-#### Validation types
+### Type validations

+If you enable the 'validation' middleware, then you (automtically) also enable type validation.
-The default types validations return the following error messages:
+This includes the following error messages:

 | error message       | reason                      | applies to types                            |
 | ------------------- | --------------------------- | ------------------------------------------- |